pressbooks/fullstack-initial-test/README.md

 # Pre-screening Pressbooks challenge

 To complete this challenge, create an API with 1 main endpoint: a book list in JSON format.
 Use the `books.json` file in this repo for the challenge.
 Create a private GitHub repository with your implementation and add the following GitHub users to your project repo: [SteelWagstaff](https://github.com/SteelWagstaff), [arzola](https://github.com/orgs/arzola) and [richard015ar](https://github.com/richard015ar).
+See [instructions for inviting collaborators to a personal repository](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository), if needed.
 When this has been done, email the link to your repo to jobs@pressbooks.com.

 ## Implementation requirements:
 - Must be written in PHP (using any framework and/or libraries you prefer)